Guides

 2

-Don't face the board square-on.
-Turn your body so your throwing arm is closest to the board.
-Most players turn about 45-60 degrees.
-Some turn almost fully sideways (90 degrees) like a snooker player at the table.
+Don't face the board square-on like you're about to charge at it.
+Turn 45-90 degrees so your throwing arm is the side closest to the board.
+Most players settle around 45-60 degrees.
+Some go fully sideways.
+Experiment and see what feels natural.

 3

-About 60-80% of your weight should be on your front foot.
-Your back foot is for balance — some players barely touch the ground with it.
-Lean slightly forward into the throw but don't overreach.
+About 60-80% of your weight goes on your front foot.
+Your back foot is just there for balance — some players barely touch the ground with it.
+Lean slightly into the throw but don't lean so far that you're off balance.
+If you feel like you might topple forward, you've gone too far.

 4

-Your body should be completely still during the throw.
+This is the big one.
+Your body should be rock solid during the throw.
+No swaying, no rocking, no stepping.
 Only your throwing arm moves — from the elbow down.
-No swaying, no rocking, no stepping.
-If you're moving your body, you're adding variables that hurt your consistency.
+Everything else is locked in place.
+If your body moves, you're adding variables that make your throw less consistent.

 The Three Common Stances